≡ Menu

 But what really worries…

-Most life insurance companies is that Cystic Fibrosis is a chronic progressive disease, which statistically shows that the majority of individuals suffering from this condition will encounter severe complications due to their disease by their late 30’s early 40’s.
+Most life insurance companies say that Cystic Fibrosis is a chronic progressive disease, which statistically shows that the majority of individuals suffering from this condition will encounter severe complications due to their disease by their late 30s or early 40s.

-All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like the Cystic Fibrosis find coverage that they can qualify for.
+Now, before anyone gets upset or complains about the simplicity of the definitions we’re using here, it’s important to understand that we here at IBUSA aren’t medical experts in doors.
+All we are is a bunch of life insurance agents who are really good at helping folks with pre-existing medical conditions like Cystic Fibrosis find coverage they can qualify for.

 Which means that…

-Because we’re not going to be the one “diagnosing” your condition and certainly not the one’s helping your treat your condition, all we need to do is have a very “basic” understanding of what your condition is and what it is about your condition that the life insurance companies are going to be the most interested in.
+Because we won’t be the ones “diagnosing” your condition and certainly not the ones helping you treat it, all we need to do is have a very “basic” understanding of your condition and what the life insurance companies will be most interested in.

 What kind of information will the insurance companies ask me or be interested in?

-It’s important to be honest and transparent when completing a life insurance application.
+Being honest and transparent when completing a life insurance application is important.
 Providing accurate and complete information will help the insurance company assess your risk profile and determine the most appropriate coverage and premiums for your situation.

 Which is why…

-What we usually like to do is go over some of the Pros and Cons of the different life insurance companies that will be willing to pride coverage to those who have been diagnosed with Cystic Fibrosis as well as go over some of the “pricing” to first determine if one of these options might be a good fit from you.
+What we usually like to do is review some of the pros and Cons of the different life insurance companies that will be willing to provide coverage to those who have been diagnosed with Cystic Fibrosis and go over some of the “pricing” first to determine if one of these options might be a good fit for you.

 From there…

-We’ll usually try and get a better idea about how “serious” your Cystic Fibrosis is and reach out to an underwriter to determine if you’ll have a realistic chance at being able to qualify for coverage.
+We’ll usually try to get a better idea about how “serious” your cystic Fibrosis is and reach out to an underwriter to determine if you’ll have a realistic chance at qualifying for coverage.
 This way, you won’t need to spend a lot of time and energy if it doesn’t look like you have a realistic opportunity for success!

-Which brings us to the last topic that we wanted to take a moment and discuss here in this article…
+This brings us to the last topic we wanted to discuss in this article…

 From there…